DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 How do you create a grid?

-Set the grid container class's display to grid or inline-grid
+Set the grid container class’s display to grid or inline-grid

 SHOW